gimelbrantlab/ASEReadCounter_star/README.md

 This pipeline was used as the main procedure for creating tables of gene allelic counts for the further AI analysis with [QCumber](https://github.com/gimelbrantlab/QCumber) in paper

->_"Unexpected variability of allelic imbalance estimates from RNA sequencing", Mendelevich A.*, Vinogradova S.*, Gupta S., Mironov A., Synyaev S., Gimelbrant A._
+>_"Unexpected variability of allelic imbalance estimates from RNA sequencing", Mendelevich A.*, Vinogradova S.*, Gupta S., Mironov A., Sunyaev S., Gimelbrant A._

 The pipeline can be divided into two main parts: